Memories of Ice

-Memories of Ice is an epic fantasy novel by Canadian writer Steven Erikson, the third volume in his series the Malazan Book of the Fallen.
+Memories of Ice is an epic fantasy novel by Canadian writer Steven Erikson and the third volume in his series the Malazan Book of the Fallen.
 The events of Memories of Ice begin just after the first book, Gardens of the Moon, and at the same time as the second, Deadhouse Gates.

-Memories of Ice focuses on the renegade Malazan 2nd Army and their new allies on Genabackis, and their battle with the Pannion Domin, a new power emerging from the south of the continent.
+Memories of Ice focuses on the renegade Malazan 5th Army and their new allies on the continent of Genabackis, and their battle with the Pannion Domin, a new power emerging from the south of the continent.
 It also reveals a great deal more about the gods, ascendants and the history of the Imass, K'Chain Che'Malle and the Tiste races.

+Synopsis

+Setting

+The Malazan Book of the Fallen series takes place on a high fantasy world where hidden realms called warrens provide a source of magic for mages, priests and shamans.
+Such talented individuals may enter into bargains with gods who appear upon the world and influence its events; others may become powerful ascendants.
+Memories of Ice takes place on the continent of Genabackis.
+The Malazan Empire has subjugated the majority of the cities of the continent, concentrated in the north.

+Memories of Ice takes place simultaneously with the events of Deadhouse Gates, beginning about four months after the events of Gardens of the Moon.